 Are you interested in viewing more of the Kruger Collection?

 The Kruger Collection is undertaking a long-term project to digitize its collection of thousands of pieces of miniature furniture and decorative arts.
-We have digitized over 2,000 objects thus far.
+We have digitized close to 3,000 objects thus far.